Double jeopardy: United States

-The ancient protection of the Common Law against double jeopardy is maintained in its full rigour in the United States.
-The Fifth Amendment to the United States Constitution provides:
+In the United States, the protection in common law against double jeopardy is maintained through the Double Jeopardy Clause of the Fifth Amendment to the Constitution, which provides:

 Conversely, double jeopardy comes with a key exception.
-Under the multiple sovereignties doctrine, multiple sovereigns can indict a defendant for the same crime.
+Under the dual sovereignty doctrine, multiple sovereigns can indict a defendant for the same crime.
 The federal and state governments can have overlapping criminal laws, so a criminal offender may be convicted in individual states and federal courts for exactly the same crime or for different crimes arising out of the same facts.
-However, in 2016, the Supreme Court held that Puerto Rico is not a separate sovereign for purposes of the Double Jeopardy Clause.
+However, in 2016, the Supreme Court held in Puerto Rico v.
+Sanchez Valle that Puerto Rico is not a separate sovereign for purposes of the Double Jeopardy Clause.
 The dual sovereignty doctrine has been the subject of substantial scholarly criticism.

-As described by the U.S. Supreme Court in its unanimous decision concerning Ball v.
-United States 163 U.S. 662 (1896), one of its earliest cases dealing with double jeopardy, "the prohibition is not against being twice punished, but against being twice put in jeopardy; and the accused, whether convicted or acquitted, is equally put in jeopardy at the first trial."
+As described by the U.S. Supreme Court in Ball v.
+United States 163 U.S. 662 (1896), one of its earliest cases dealing with double jeopardy, "the prohibition is not against being twice punished, but against being twice put in jeopardy; and the accused, whether convicted or acquitted, is equally put in jeopardy at the first trial".
 The Double Jeopardy Clause encompasses four distinct prohibitions: subsequent prosecution after acquittal, subsequent prosecution after conviction, subsequent prosecution after certain mistrials, and multiple punishment in the same indictment.
 Jeopardy "attaches" when the jury is impanelled, the first witness is sworn, or a plea is accepted.

+In rare cases, double jeopardy may also apply to prosecutorial or judge misconduct in the same jurisdiction.
+The double jeopardy protection in criminal prosecutions bars only an identical prosecution for the same offence; however, a different offence may be charged on identical evidence at a second trial.
+Res judicata protection is stronger – it precludes any causes of action or claims that arise from a previously litigated subject matter.